The human factor in project management

 I hear managers say all the time, “We can't afford to do something like this.
 It's too costly and time-consuming.”
 The truth is, most companies can't afford not to!
 The benefits can include greater camaraderie, a willingness to support one another, greater commitment to the success of the team, and higher levels of accountability.
 Also, since the company typically pays for these efforts, there is an increased sense of goodwill toward the organization – a feeling that they care about the person, and not just the employee.

 All of this leads to reduced conflict, more open communication among team members, increased motivation, and a more effective team.
 It takes occasional maintenance, but once the connection is established, this is much less costly and time-consuming.
+The truth of the matter is this, if you don't make time to create a healthy organization, then you will have to make time to care for a sick one.
+And the costs of the latter are far greater than the former.

 You’re Important to This Project